 What is a Canonical Tag?

 A Canonical tag specifies the sourceURL (or the original content page) of a particular page for a Search Engine like Google.
 Canonical tags are used to declare a single page as its own source or to duplicate pages to point to their source/origin page.
-Search engines use the canonical tag to combat duplicate content issues, and assign a link to the page declared as the "source-URL" is called, a search engineRanking-value for this content.
+Search engines use the canonical tag to combat duplicate content issues and assign the page that is declared as "sourceURL" is referred to as a search engineRanking-value for this content.

 Why are canonical tags important?